When migraines strike they deliver a pain that can be torturous and debilitating, so why not treat a loved one to a gift

 Because there are plenty of items available that can bring them some migraine relief, aid their recovery, and make future attacks less likely.

-And to help you I've come up with the following 15 useful gift ideas for people who suffer from migraines that will all help in some way.
+And to help you I've come up with the following gift ideas for people who suffer from migraines that will all be beneficial in some way.

 What Type Of Gifts Are Helpful For Migraine Sufferers?

 When you're in the middle of a bad migraine attack, having something to hand that can take it away or make things a little easier is the only thing you crave.